The Women of Troy are now one of three remaining undefeated teams in the country

 While at Kellogg, he also trained with the U.S. National Team and served as an assistant coach with the U.S. men's and women's programs.

 As a setter at Ball State (1962-65), he helped lead the Cardinals to the 1964 and 1965 Midwest Intercollegiate Volleyball Association titles.
 He was the MIVA's MVP in 1965 and made the All-MIVA second team in 1964.
 Haley earned his bachelor's degree in education from Ball State in 1965 and was inducted into the Ball State Athletic Hall of Fame in 1984.

 Haley received a master's degree in education in 1966 from Southern Illinois, where he started a men's volleyball club team.

-A native of Angola, Indiana, Haley was a four-sport athlete at Angola High School where he played football, basketball, ran track, and baseball.
+A native of Angola, Indiana, Haley was a four-sport athlete at Angola High School where he played football, basketball, baseball, and ran track.
 He was later inducted into the Angola High School Hall of Fame.

 Haley and his wife, Carrie, have a daughter, Halie, 26, and a son, Hunter, 27.
 Haley also has a son, Heath, 38, and a daughter, Heather, 43, from a previous marriage, and four grandchildren, Harrison, 15, Hayley, 13, Amelia, 6, and Michael, 4.